top of page

 Bio

 Dr Elizabeth Kirley is a lawyer, educator and published author.
 She currently teaches in the Master of Laws program at Osgoode Professional Development, Osgoode Hall Law School, York University in Toronto.
-She is a Visiting Scholar at Osgoode’s Nathanson Centre for Transnational Human Rights, Crime, and Security (2022-24) and has completed one book project on pandemic law 'Outsmarting the Next Pandemic' and a second book for University of Toronto Press (Big Crime, Big Policing: is it all about big money?) to be released in Fall, 2023.
+She is a Visiting Scholar at Osgoode’s Nathanson Centre for Transnational Human Rights, Crime, and Security (2022-24) and has completed one book project on pandemic law 'Outsmarting the Next Pandemic' and a second book for University of Toronto Press (Big Crime, Big Policing: All about Big Money?) to be released in Fall, 2024.

 Dr Kirley is the recipient of the 2021 Excellence in Teaching Award from Osgoode Hall Law School.
 Prior teaching appointments include in Osgoode’s juris doctor program (Criminal Law, National Security Law, Crime in the Digital Age and Law and Policing); York University’s Sociology Department (organized crime and money laundering; the sociology of policing); the Faculty of Business and Law at Deakin University in Melbourne Australia (internet law and statutory interpretation); and as Assistant Professor of Criminology at Toronto Metropolitan University (formerly Ryerson).